 How do we use PRP and PRF?

-As mentioned earlier, in the med spa setting, PRP and PRF are used to treat anti-aging, acne scarring, skin tone and texture.
+As mentioned earlier, in the med spa setting, microneedling with PRP and microneedling with PRF are done to treat anti-aging, acne scarring, skin tone, and texture.
 The exact procedure depends on the individual’s indications, and sometimes that could be more than one procedure.
 For instance, if a patient is concerned with fine lines and skin texture, they might just need to have microneedling.
-For deep wrinkles, under eye discoloration and puffiness, injections will most likely be needed.
-In this case the PRP or PRF are used much the same way as we use regular fillers and botox injections.
-The number of treatments will depend on the client’s desired outcome, skin condition and will be discussed in the initial consultation.
+For deep wrinkles, under-eye discoloration and puffiness, injections will most likely be needed.
+In this case, the PRP or PRF is used much the same way as we use regular fillers and botox injections.
+The number of treatments will depend on the client’s desired outcome, skin condition, and will be discussed in the initial consultation.

 What is the process?